Mikaël Silvestre: Arsenal

 The transfer to Arsenal was completed for an undisclosed fee on 20 August 2008, with Silvestre signing a two-year contract.
 The transfer made Silvestre the first player to transfer directly between Manchester United and Arsenal since Viv Anderson (who moved in the opposite direction) in 1987, and the first player to move from United to Arsenal since Brian Kidd in 1974.
 He was given the number 18 shirt, last worn by Pascal Cygan.
 Silvestre made his debut for the club in a 3–1 victory over Everton on 18 October 2008, his 250th game in English football.
 In his first Champions League game for Arsenal, against Turkish side Fenerbahçe, he scored an own goal as Arsenal won 5–2.
-His first Premiership goal for Arsenal came against Tottenham Hotspur on 29 October 2008 in a 4-4 draw.
+His first Premiership goal for Arsenal came against Tottenham Hotspur on 29 October 2008 in a 4–4 draw.
 On 8 November 2008, Silvestre played his first game against former side Manchester United, in a fixture that Arsenal eventually won 2–1.
 Silvestre was as well part of the squad, where he played in the first leg, for Arsenal's 2009 Champions League semi final also against that of Manchester United.

 Werder Bremen

 After the 2009–10 season, Silvestre was released by Arsenal and became a free agent.
 He reportedly had offers from Fulham and Kayserispor, but instead signed for Werder Bremen.
-He managed to score his first goal for Bremen, in a magnificent shot which Bremen won against Bundesliga Champions Borussia Dortmund 2–0.
+He managed to score his first goal for Bremen, in a magnificent shot which Bremen won against Bundesliga champions Borussia Dortmund 2–0.
 By the end of the season, he made 26 league appearances, scoring a single league goal.
 He was released at the end of the 2011–12 season.
 He was offered a trial at English club West Ham United in September 2012.
 In October 2012, Silvestre began training with his former club, Manchester United, in order to maintain his fitness in the hope of finding a new club.
-Since then, he received an offer from Indian club Dodsal F.C., with a view to joining them in time for their new season in January 2013.
+Since then, he received an offer from Indian club Dodsal, with a view to joining them in time for their new season in January 2013.

 Portland Timbers

-Silvestre spent time on trial with MLS side Portland Timbers ahead of the 2013 MLS campaign, and then moved to trial with fellow Cascadia region MLS side Seattle Sounders FC.
+Silvestre spent time on trial with MLS side Portland Timbers ahead of the 2013 MLS campaign, and then moved to trial with fellow Cascadia region MLS side Seattle Sounders.
 The Timbers obtained Silvestre's MLS discovery rights from the Sounders in exchange for a first-round pick in the 2014 MLS Supplemental Draft and a conditional 2015 draft pick.
-On 19 February 2013 it was announced that Silvestre had signed a two-year deal with Portland.
+On 19 February 2013, it was announced that Silvestre had signed a two-year deal with Portland.

 On 2 May 2013 Silvestre tore his left anterior cruciate ligament (ACL) in a game against the New England Revolution.
 He missed the rest of the season.
 Silvestre subsequently had surgery to repair the damage.
 Despite his injury, Silvestre remained a vocal and engaged member of the team off the field and on social media.

 Silvestre was released by Portland on 28 January 2014.